 Different Types of Group Therapy Programs

-Various types of group therapy models are used to treat substance abuse that includes:
+Various types of group therapy models are used to treat substance abuse, including:

 Support groups allow members to take on a role in inspiring changes in other group members.
 In such groups, participants examine common excuses that can lead to bad habits.
 Another type of group addiction therapy involves a cognitive-behavioral group.
 In such groups, a leader helps members avoid negative thoughts that can lead to poor outcomes.
 Instead, this group therapy stresses healthy habits that reinforce strategies to remain sober.